Kotlin/Storytale/README.md

 ## Building and Contributing

-For your first build of Storytale, you need to comment out `alias(libs.plugins.storytale)` in both the root-level `build.gradle.kts` file as well as `build.gradle.kts` under the `examples` module (if they are not already commented).
-Then, sync Gradle.

 Once the sync is successful, run `./gradlew publishToMavenLocal`.

-After publishing, uncomment the previous `build.gradle.kts` lines and sync again.

 At this point, if you see these Storytale `Gradle tasks`, it means you’ve successfully set up the project and can start contributing! :)